Laura is an avid pet lover. She is an advocate for pet adoption and senior pets. She has multiple cats and a sweet old lady poodle mix.

-Most of the Lufenuron pills available today also either contain or recommend you dose the dog with an additional ingredient: Nitenpyram.
+Most of the Lufenuron pills available today either contain or recommend that you dose the dog with an additional ingredient: Nitenpyram.

 The idea is that the two ingredients will work together to kill the fleas.
 However, in reality, your dog will likely still suffer from fleas for an extended period of time when taking this medication.
 It will work best if the dog is inside and does not go into areas where it may get a new exposure to fleas.